Ever wondered when people call you a Spanner and you started wondering is it a tool?

 Ruin someone’s plans:

-It is metaphorically use in casual conversation to create a mess in others’ lives.
+It is metaphorically used in casual conversation to create a mess in others’ lives.
 Folks use it to describe a person causing disruption, hindrance, and hurdles in their progress or plans.

-Yes, it is also use to describe a stupid, foolish, mad, and lack of intelligence person.
+Yes, it is also used to describe a stupid, foolish, mad, and lack of intelligence person.
 Someone who does not have the sense to make good decisions.
-It is metaphorically use like how a spanner is displace and looked out of place.
+It is metaphorically used like how a spanner is displaced and looked out of place.

-There are two theories suggest about the origin of the spanner;
+There are two theories suggested about the origin of the spanner;

-It was the first time use in the writing of R.Ward in 1639.
+It was the first time used in the writing of R.Ward in 1639.

 The British slang spanner has different meanings based on the context.
-But it is most common use for a tool which is also known as a wrench.
+But it is most commonly used for a tool which is also known as a wrench.

 In daily talks, spanner has connections with some phrases that explain the real-life mess created by people.
 As slang, it tells us that our ancestor’s mistakes last lifetime.
 How they used spanners to break down the machines so they could take a little rest.
 But it also told how much hard time they faced as laborers.